-In a remarkable journey from mine to masterpiece, de GRISOGONO reveals the Creation I necklace featuring a 163.41 carat emerald-cut diamond, the largest of its kind in the world.
+In a remarkable journey from mine to masterpiece, de GRISOGONO revealed the Creation I necklace in October, featuring a 163.41 carat emerald-cut diamond.

 On the 4 February 2016, as Angola celebrated its national independence day, a momentous event occurred in Block 8 of the Lulo mine in the remote eastern grasslands of the country: the discovery of a 404.20-carat diamond.
 Aptly baptised the “4 de Fevereiro”, it is the largest diamond ever found in Angola and the 27th biggest in the world.

-Since it first saw the light of day, this huge, billions-of-years-old diamond has been on an 18-month voyage, during which it was transformed from a 404.20-carat rough into a 163.41-carat emerald-cut D Flawless Type IIA diamond, set into a suitably magnificent necklace designed by Fawaz Gruosi, founder and creative director of de GRISOGONO.
-Christened The Art of de GRISOGONO Creation I and revealed in Hong Kong today, the jewel starts its world tour in a build up to an auction of the necklace by Christie’s in Geneva on 14 November at the Hotel des Bergues.
+Since it first saw the light of day, this huge, billions-of-years-old diamond has been on an 18-month voyage, during which it was transformed from a 404.20-carat rough into a 163.41-carat emerald-cut D Flawless Type IIA diamond, set into a suitably magnificent necklace designed by Fawaz Gruosi, founder and creative director of de GRISOGONO, and christened The Art of de GRISOGONO Creation I.

 The ice-cube sized diamond is showcased in characteristic de GRISOGONO style, in a necklace bold in design, rich in colour and covered with opulent details.
 What’s more, the necklace represents a seminal moment for de GRISOGONO.
 For the first time in its 25-year history, the Swiss jeweller has been able to work with an important diamond from the very first cut, putting it in the rare league of diamantaires able to determine every nuance of a stone.
 This is thanks to a partnership with the Dubai-based diamond dealer Nemesis, which promises future collaborations involving outsized diamonds set into jewels with de GRISOGONO’s characteristic audacity and flair.